Seminars & Workshops with Carolyn Braddock

 The Retreat will combine TWO workshops into one: The Ojai Retreat described below, and one on Specific Strategies to Release Stress quickly and effectively.
 We will also focus on Metaphors and how they are used and reflected in daily life.The June Retreat is Lavender Festival time!

-Tune Up and Tune In for Fall!
-Find your “Mojo” which is the essence of who you are, and that quality that sets you apart from everyone else.
+Tune Up and Tune In Find your “Mojo” which is the essence of who you are, and that quality that sets you apart from everyone else.
 This may also include your passion, purpose, confidence, career choices, transitions, and motivation.
 Find Balance between “doing” and “being.”
 Find Rest in the Midst of Stress, with a focus on simple daily, fluid practice of specific techniques to manage and reduce stress.
 Learn empowering strategies to unwind, and release stress with ease.
 What is the next step, or goal in your life?
 How will you get there?
 What questions would you like answered?
 Find that breath of “fresh air” in Self Care.